< Facial muscles >

 The pupil is the narrowest portion of light path to the retina (Fig. 4-43).
 The size of the pupil can be adjusted by the surrounding iris which contains the sphincter pupillae and dilator pupillae (Fig. 4-44).

-In a state of war, sympathetic nerve from superior cervical ganglion is activated (Fig. 3-19), and thus the dilator pupillae shortens.
+In a state of war, sympathetic nerve makes the dilator pupillae shortens.
 Then the pupil is enlarged, and thus one can search for hidden enemies in the dark.

 Fig. 4-45.
 III.

 III, IV, VI, and V1 pass through the cavernous sinus and the superior orbital fissure (Fig. 4-11) to enter the orbit.
-Among them, III contains somatic and visceral motor nerves (Fig. 4-48); IV, VI contain somatic motor nerve; and V1 contains somatic sensory nerve (Fig. 4-22).
+Among them, III contains somatic and visceral motor nerves; IV, VI contain somatic motor nerve (Fig. 4-48); and V1 contains somatic sensory nerve (Fig. 4-22).